Jorge Martín: 2024

 For most of 2024, Martín remained a consistent challenger for the world championship title.
-He only finished off the feature race podium 4 times in 20 races, and the sprint podium 3 times.
+He only finished off the feature race podium four times in 20 races, and the sprint podium three times.
 Although chief rival Bagnaia won 11 feature races, Martín's consistency would keep him as the main obstacle to Bagnaia's charge for a third successive world title.
-This was complemented by main race victories in Portugal, France, and Indonesia, and 7 sprint race wins.
+This was complemented by main race victories in Portugal, France, and Indonesia, and seven sprint race wins.

 Although Bagnaia completed a perfect weekend in Barcelona, winning both the sprint and Grand Prix from pole position, but two third places for Jorge Martín were sufficient to crown him as the 2024 champion, with 508 points to Bagnaia's 498.
 Ducati completed the season with 722 points out of a possible maximum of 740 (97.6%) to win the constructor's championship.
 Martín's 2024 championship season marked him as the first satellite rider to win the riders' championship since Valentino Rossi in 2001, and the first in the MotoGP era of the premier class.

+The title was decided at the season-ending round in Barcelona, where Martín finished third in both the sprint race and the Grand Prix to secure the championship.

-Aprilia Racing (2025–)
+Aprilia Racing (2025–2026)

 Having been overlooked in favour of Marc Márquez for the second Ducati seat alongside Francesco Bagnaia, Martín confirmed his move to fellow Italian factory team Aprilia Racing, after the Mugello round, on a two-year deal.
 He replaced his mentor and long time friend Aleix Espargaró who announced his retirement from Grand Prix racing at the Catalan Grand Prix.

+2025

-During pre-season testing Martin had two separate accidents that caused serious injury to his left wrist, causing him to miss the opening three rounds in Thailand, Argentine and the Americas.
+In the early laps of day 1 of pre-season testing Martin had two separate accidents, the second of which caused fractures in his left foot and a fracture in his right hand that required surgery and caused him to miss the rest of pre-season testing.
+While recovering and preparing for the first race of the season, Martín had a separate crash in training that caused fractures to his left hand and required an additional surgery.
+The multiple procedures and recovery required him to miss the season's opening three rounds in Thailand, Argentine and the Americas.
 He was replaced at those races by Aprilia test rider Lorenzo Savadori.
 Martin returned at the race in Qatar after being cleared by a medical official.

 Jorge Martín started his first race of the 2025 season at the Qatar GP, after missing the first three races.
 However, on lap 14, he lost control while manoeuvring through a corner and was subsequently struck by another rider’s bike.
 As a result, he suffered a fractured rib and a pneumothorax.
 Further medical evaluation revealed 11 fractured ribs and a developing hemopneumothorax, requiring chest drainage and hospitalization.
 He was forced to remain in Qatar under observation until his condition improved enough to fly home.